Asirxes/DatingApp/README.md

 To take full advantage of the application and see its functionality, I recommend setting up 2 accounts and initiating all possible interactions between them (messages, likes, browsing the profile, filters).

+Some options are only available if you are an admin.
+In my exact appliaction lisa have admin permissions.
+You can login as admin using 'admin' as username and 'Pa$$w0rd' as password, admin tab will be then available with every option.
+Other users can't use this.